Ajay Subramanian

 LinkedIn: linkedin.com/ajaysub110

-I use psychophysics methods to probe the differences underlying human and machine vision.
-I am currently studying the computations that make human object recognition more robust than neural network recognition, and how these computations could help us develop more generalizable computer vision systems.
+I use psychophysical methods to probe the differences between human and machine vision.
+I am currently studying the computations that make human object recognition more robust than neural network recognition, towards building more robust deep learning systems.
 I am a PhD student in Cognition & Perception at New York University, advised by Denis Pelli.
 Previously, I completed my undergraduate degree in Electronics and Communication Engineering at BITS Pilani, India.
-My broad interests are in deep learning inspired by and applied to human psychology and neuroscience.
+My broad interests are in understanding and developing deep learning systems using ideas from human psychology and neuroscience.

 Publications